Asutosh-Panigrahi/Rock-Paper-Scissors/README.md

 # Technical Details:

-*Programming Language:* Python
+> Programming Language: Python
-*Libraries Used:* OpenCV, cvzone, NumPy
+> Libraries Used: OpenCV, cvzone, Random
-*Hardware Requirements:* A computer with a webcam *Image Resources:* Custom images for AI moves and background
+> Hardware Requirements: A computer with a webcam
+> Image Resources: Custom images for AI moves and background

 # Setup:
 -> Ensure the required libraries are installed using pip: # "pip install opencv-python cvzone"